tomaszeman/Xunit.Extensions.Ordering/README.md

 	public void M3() { //... }
 }
 ```
-2. You can order collection and test classes in collections too, but you have to reference patched test framework from AssemblyInfo.cs
+2. You can order test collections and test classes in test collections too, but you have to reference patched test framework from AssemblyInfo.cs

 ```c#
 using Xunit;